z-edit/zedit-registry/README.md

 The name of the module or theme.
 This does not need to be unqiue.

-### `type`
+### `types`

-**For module entries only.** One value or an array multiple values from this list:
+**For module entries only.** Array of one or more values from this list:

-- `"api"` - For modules which provide an API to be consumed by other modules or user scripts.
+- `"api"` - Modules which provide one or more APIs to be consumed by other modules or user scripts.
-- `"tool""` - For modules which provide a tool or toolset to be used within zEdit.
+- `"tool""` - Modules which provide a tool or toolset to be used within an existing application mode.
-- `"patcher""` - For modules which generate dynamic patch plugins (usually through UPF).
+- `"patcher""` - Modules which generate dynamic patch plugins (usually through UPF).
-- `"appmode"` - For modules which provide a full-fledged application mode.
+- `"appmode"` - Modules which provide an entire application mode.

 ### `games`